kasgsc8g326grrty92y9rOI1ED891SDbOT/TouchController-Monorepo/README.md

 ## Acknowledgments

-Bundled [H2 database](https://www.h2database.com/)(MPL 2.0 or EPL 1.0), as model management feature's storage backend, thanks to them.
+Bundled [H2 database](https://www.h2database.com/)(MPL 2.0 or EPL 1.0), as model management feature's storage backend,
+thanks to them.

-Thanks for [Saba](https://github.com/benikabocha/saba)(MIT) project for providing reference for MMD (PMX/PMD/VMD format).
+Thanks for [Saba](https://github.com/benikabocha/saba)(MIT) project for providing reference of MMD (PMX/PMD/VMD format).

-Bundled animations from [KaiMyEntity-C](https://github.com/Gengorou-C/KAIMyEntity-C)(Author declared it don't need credits, allow to modify and to redistribute) as default animation, thanks to them.
+Bundled animations from [KaiMyEntity-C](https://github.com/Gengorou-C/KAIMyEntity-C)(Author declared it don't require credits, allow to modify and to redistribute) as default animation, thanks to them.

 The favorite icon is from [Cherished Worlds](https://github.com/illusivesoulworks/cherishedworlds)(LGPL 3.0 or later), thanks to them.

 Bundled [JavaOSC](https://github.com/hoijui/JavaOSC)(BSD-3-Clause) for providing OSC/VMC support, thanks to them.

+Thanks for [GeckoLib](https://github.com/bernie-g/geckolib)(MIT) project for providing reference of bedrock model rendering.

+Bundled [mocha](https://github.com/unnamed/mocha)(MIT) project as executing engine of molang, thanks to them.

+Bundled [Javassist](https://github.com/jboss-javassist/javassist)(MPL 1.1, LGPL 2.1-or-later or Apache 2.0) as code
+generation engine of mocha, thanks to them.

 ## License

 The mod is licensed under the LGPL 3.0 or later.
 Please comply with the license requirements when distributing and modifying.

 Although it is not required, if your work (such as videos, etc.) uses the mod, please declare that you are using the mod, and if possible, also include a link to the mod.